The Singing Kettle: Artie Trezise

 Artie Trezise MBE (born 3 April 1947) left his teaching job to tour in regional pubs and clubs as a folk singer.
 He started performing with Fisher in 1974.
 In the shows, Trezise played Willie and Jeremy.

 In other work, he gives talks to American tourists and Danish school teachers about The Singing Kettle's work.

 Gary Coupland

-Gary Coupland MBE (born 26 March 1964) was the musician for the group.
-He plays at social functions and weddings, and played for Prince Charles.

-He joined "Cilla & Artie" for a tour of Scotland, thence starting The Singing Kettle.
+Gary Coupland was the musician for the group.
+He joined "Cilla & Artie" for a tour of Scotland, which started The Singing Kettle.
+He received an MBE in 1999.

-Coupland went on to provide entertainment and music for a host of occasions such as weddings, family parties, schools, corporate events, tea dances, ceilidhs, themed nights and cabaret for over twenty five years.

-Being the band's accompanist, Coupland is well known as The Singing Kettle's own Music Man and he received an MBE in 1999.
-He is also the patron of Down Syndrome Scotland.

 Jane Fisher

 Jane Fisher (born c.
 1973) is daughter to Cilla and Artie.
 She had worked as a backing vocalist on some of The Singing Kettle's LP's and albums before joining the group as a front in 1995.
 She left the band after the "Winter Wonderland Tour" in 2002 to join Motormark and is now in FANGS.

 Kevin Macleod

 Kevin Macleod (born 9 March 1969) worked as The Singing Kettle's stage manager for years before joining the group.

 McLeod first appeared in the 2001 Christmas tour 'Winter Wonderland' and can be heard on the cassette.
 This was a cross-over show, that also featured Jane prior to her departure.
 This was the only time there were 5 members in the show at once.

 He later joined the group for their "Jungle Party Tour" in 2002 and was in the group until 2015.
 McLeod also played the characters of Bonzo, Henry and Jock during the shows.